fbpx

 Colors: Black, Brindle, White, Fawn Brindle, Grey

-The Olde English Bulldog, or OEB for short, is a back-breed to the traditional English Bulldog.
-Years of breeding the English Bulldog gave people a small, compact fighting dog with breathing problems.
-From this, modern breeding moves away and the Olde English Bulldog was created.
-This is a breed of dog that has the proverb "Hard shell, soft core" to the point
+The Olde English Bulldogge is a back-breeding of the traditional English Bulldog.
+When the English Bulldog was bred over the years, the result was a small, compact fighting dog with breathing problems.
+Modern breeding has moved away from this and produced the Olde English Bulldogge.
+A dog breed that sums up the saying "hard shell, soft core".

 Artboard 26